apsm100/3dchess-java/README.md

 # 3D Chess
-Chess written in Java for Object-Oriented programming course, extended to work with three boards.
+Chess written in Java for Object-Oriented programming course, using SwingDisplayer and JavaFX, extended to work with three boards.

 ###### Screenshot of the 3D board.
 ![alt text](https://i.imgur.com/OXsjAIe.png)